 Decide on the best methods for mobile training

-Once you have your list of training, find the best ways to deliver it using a variety of methods.
+Once you have your list of modern training plans, find the best ways to deliver it using a variety of methods from different resources.
 A mix of formats is ideal because people learn differently and will engage better when there is variety.
+Using technology, design the best remote training program for your mobile workforce.
 Options include training videos, eLearning courses, over-the-shoulder training, and learning by observing.

 With these systems, supervisors can create an employee profile and queue up training before onboarding a new employee.
 Then the new employee can sign in and begin training immediately.
 This takes the burden off supervisors and coworkers, and allows new employees more independence and flexibility to begin training as they come on board.